ployground/bsdploy/docs/tutorial/webserver.rst

 Requiring write-access to the jail host in order to update the website is surely not very clever.

-Your task is to create a jail named ``website-edit`` that contains a writeable mount of the website and which uses a modified version of the fabric script from above to update the contents.
+Your task is to create a jail named ``website_edit`` that contains a writeable mount of the website and which uses a modified version of the fabric script from above to update the contents.

 Exercise Two